Expiry Dates during recovery:

 Many people come through our treatment centre and believe that the work they put in here is enough and that the work they put in here is going to carry them for the rest of their lives.
 This is a dangerous myth and one that could lead many to relapse.

-Another fundamental principal of early recovery is powerlessness, just because I’ve written out the theory of step one does not necessarily mean I grasp the principal of what that step should offer.
+Another fundamental principle of early recovery is powerlessness, just because I’ve written out the theory of step one does not necessarily mean I grasp the principle of what that step should offer.

 I believe what most people get wrong in these early days sounds like this, they don’t view recovery as a lifestyle, a new culture to take part in.
-They keep life and recovery separate and eventually allow the “life” side to take priority smothering out any hope of recovery surviving, this might take a year or 3 weeks but eventually people lose sight of what’s truly important.
+They keep life and recovery separate, eventually allowing the “life” side to take priority, smothering out any hope of recovery surviving, this might take a year or 3 weeks but eventually, people lose sight of what’s truly important.